 The Classic K bikes are the "flying bricks" ....

 models K1, K75, K100, K1100, and K1200, all versions.

 © Copyright 2020, R. Fleischer

 A description of starting problems, starter sprag clutch, various fixes, photos, etc., are an article entitled "Starter Clutches In K Series Bikes", published in BMW Owners News, authored by Paul Glaves, in the December 2004 issue.
 I recommend you obtain a copy of that article.
 Paul's article, as well as mine, below, lists some possible easy fixes, such as oil additives, etc. My article, below, does not cover a few things in Paul's article.

-You really REALLY do not want the starter sprag clutch to fail.
-The LABOR just to get to it is VERY HIGH.
-The entire rear end of the bike must come off, including wheel, driveshaft, rear drive (and Paralever if you have that), alternator, clutch, secondary gear case, etc.
+You will be quite unhappy if the starter sprag clutch fails.
+The labor just to get to it is a very large amount.
+The entire rear end of the bike must be removed, including wheel, driveshaft, rear drive (and Paralever if you have that), alternator, transmission, clutch, secondary gear case, etc.

-The 3 starter sprag clutch photos below are from my "analyze things for the Club" projects.
+The three photos below are from one of my "analyze things for the Club" projects.
 This particular starter sprag clutch is of the later updated type having additional sprags.
-The earliest K100 bikes had fewer sprags ...the updated assembly turned out to be SOME of the answer to problems, but not entirely.
+The earliest K100 bikes had fewer sprags ...the updated assembly turned out to be some of the answer to problems, but not entirely.